Ami-sh/Prediction_Algorithms/README.md

 # Prediction_Algorithms
-This repository contains algorithms that is used to predict a value (here, it's to predict the 5 properties of electrical steel) using various libraries (sklearn, keras and tensorflow).This repository is nothing but the deploying of the algorithms using the libraries.
+This repository contains algorithms that is used to predict a value (here, it's to predict the 5 properties of electrical steel) using various libraries (sklearn, keras and tensorflow).This repository is nothing but the deploying of the algorithms using the existing libraries.
 Algorithms used:-

 1) Multiple Linear Regression
 2) Random Forest